denham-ed/titanic-predictor/README.md

 ### Page 4 - Predict Passenger Survival

 - Set of widgets (select box and ranges) which relate to demographic qualities of passengers
-- Describe how it meets Business Requirement #2
 - 'Predict Survival' button.
 This triggers the ML Pipeline and predicts whether the passenger would have survived.

 ### Page 5 - Predict Passenger Survival: Model Evaluation